-After an early breakfast, we will board our launch for the 9-kilometer ride upriver to the trailhead, looking out all the while for mammals along the riverbank.
-We will spend an hour walking this trail, with plenty of time to observe Amazon flora and fauna along the way.
-At the clay lick, we will await the arrival of the white-lipped peccaries that tend to gather here to feed on mineral deposits.
+After an early buffet breakfast, we will board our launch for the 9-kilometer (20-minute) ride upriver to the trailhead, looking out all the while for mammals along the riverbank.
+We will spend around an hour walking this trail, with plenty of time to observe Amazon flora and fauna along the way.
+Among the tree species seen on this trail are the capirona, strangler fig, and palo santo, as well as bamboo, and several varieties of palm tree.
 Moving on through the forest, we will continue to El Gato macaw lick, where in the early morning groups of scarlet and red-and-green macaws often gather to feed on clay deposits.
-After plenty of time to observe the birdlife at the clay lick, we will return to the river via another forest trail and take the launch back to the lodge in time for lunch.
-On the trails it is possible to see howler monkeys, capuchin monkeys and squirrel monkeys.
+After plenty of time to observe the birdlife at the clay lick, we will return to the river via another forest trail and take the launch back to the Ecolodge in time for a buffet lunch.
+On these forest trails, sightings of howler monkeys, capuchin monkeys and squirrel monkeys are common.
 After lunch, guests can choose from a number of options, including:

 In the evening, following a buffet-style dinner, we will meet in the bar for a brief talk given by our naturalist guides on caiman, the fascinating nocturnal predators that inhabit Tambopata’s rivers and lakes.
 We will then return to the river in search of nocturnal fauna, looking out for caimans using flashlights to pick out their “eye shine” as they hunt along the riverbanks.
 Snakes and capybaras are also often seen along the river at night.

-Your stay in the Amazon basin ends on the fourth day with a magical early morning return by river for the flight from Puerto Maldonado.
+Your stay in the Amazon forest ends on this fourth day with a magical morning return by river for your flight from Puerto Maldonado.
 This is an excellent time of day for wildlife observation, as the forest awakens, and looking out for rainforest fauna from our boat with the help of your naturalist guide is the perfect way to bid farewell to Peru’s tropical forests.